 For sickness: Deans or the school nurse can excuse absences if the student is on campus.
-If the student is at home, parents/guardians must contact the school office at (509) 245-3600 or email office@ucaa.org by 9:00 a.m. to report their student is sick.
+If the student is at home, parents must call the registrar's office at (509) 245-3627 by 9:00 a.m. to report their student is sick.

-For everything else: Attendance Officer will be responsible for approvals.
-The prearranged absence form is available in the registrar's office or school office.
-It must be completed and turned in to the registrar's office for processing by the end of classes on the Monday before Ad Council meets.
-Failure to do so may result in attendance discipline.
+For everything else: Attendance Officer.
+The Absence Request Form is available in the registrar's office.
+It must be completed and turned in to the registrar's office for processing by the end of classes on the Monday before the Administrative Council meets.
+Failure to do so will result in attendance discipline.